Man City boss Guardiola guilty of overthinking again as Chelsea claim deserved Champions League glory | Goal.com

 A system responsible for turning their 2020-21 campaign around, propelling them to a Premier League title and through their best-ever run in Europe, was inexplicably ditched for the biggest game in the club's history.

-Neither Fernandinho nor Rodri were charged with protecting the defence, with Ilkay Gundogan moved back to the base of midfield.
+Neither Fernandinho nor Rodri were charged with protecting the defence, with the more attack-minded Ilkay Gundogan moved back to the base of midfield.

-City have played 60 games this season and only once have they started without either Rodri and Fernandinho, back in November in a 3-0 win over Olympiakos.
+City have played 60 games this season and only once have they started without either Rodri and Fernandinho, back in November in a 3-0 win over Olympiacos.

 But Chelsea are an utterly different proposition to the Greek side and they bossed the middle of the park during the first half.